Knocking Back the Politics Dividing Your Community: Door by Door, Street by Street

 - Housing is insecure.

-- Basic services aren’t working the way they should.
+- Basic services are not working the way they should.

 When people feel ignored and powerless, something fills that vacuum.
-In the face of this, our response is simple: we will continue to organise our neighbours working against the resentments that are weaponised against us, that divide your community.
-At Food & Solidarity, we knock doors, we listen, then we organise & win.
-Because you are the who we need, you are the person your community needs.
+Our response is simple: we will continue to organise our neighbours, working against the resentments that are weaponised against us, that divide your community.
+At Food & Solidarity, we knock doors, we listen, then we organise and win.
+Because you are who we need, and you are the person your community needs.

 Why We Knock Doors

-This isn’t dropping a leaflet and walking away, we are building relationships & confidence.
+This is not dropping a leaflet and walking away.
+We are building relationships and confidence.
 Our aims are clear: Influence.
 Agitate.
 Activate.
 And then, collectively, apply pressure.

 We want to: